Environmental dumping: Ship dismantling

-Ship dismantling is another form of trans frontier waste that is shipped from country to country.
+Ship dismantling is another form of transfrontier waste that is shipped from country to country.
 Many ships are broken down into parts that can be recycled.
 Many parts of the ships are hazardous and can potentially pollute the areas that they are broken down in.
 The ship parts can contain asbestos, PCB's, and oil sludge.
-All of these components can be a potential health risk and harm the environment.
+All these components can be a potential health risk and harm the environment.
 Most ship scrapping industries are in developing countries where the laws (environmentally as well as occupationally) are not as strict as in developed countries.
 International Maritime Organization states that India is the leader in ship dismantling, followed by China, Bangladesh, and Pakistan.

 The aircraft carrier Clemenceau was denied access to Indian waters because it contained asbestos.
 The French aircraft was carried from France to Britain to be recycled on February 8, 2009, despite the abundance of asbestos.

 The EU Commission proposed improvements to be made to improve the ship dismantling as well as the ocean dumping process on November 19, 2008.
 Public consultations were held in 2009, and stakeholder workshops were organized between 2009 and 2011.
 On March 26, 2009, the EU Parliament adopted a resolution on the Communication that was adopted by the Commission on October 21, 2009.

 The European Council's Conclusions endorse the Hong Kong Convention on environmentally responsible ship recycling, adopted in May 2009.
 According to the International Maritime Organization, he Hong Kong Convention “intends to address all the issues around ship recycling, including the fact that ships sold for scrapping may contain environmentally hazardous substances such as asbestos, heavy metals, hydrocarbons, ozone-depleting substances and others.
 It also addresses concerns raised about the working and environmental conditions at many of the world's ship recycling locations.”